 - If you are still hungry, you can add a bit of food – but that doesn’t mean having a full second course or stuffing yourself.
 We try and preach sensibility.

-- We also educate that a lot of what we feel in regards to food is controlled by the make-up of our microbiome and hormones such as Gherlin and Leptin.
-Instead of fighting the urges, we work behind the scenes to improve the composition of our microbiome and improve our hunger response so that we don’t crave more and more.
+- We also educate that our cravings aren’t always a matter of will power.
+Our mind receives messages from our microbiome and hormones such as Gherlin and Leptin.
+With bad probiotics comes bad messages which encourage us to take sugar.
+Instead of fighting the urges, you can work behind the scenes.
+You can improve composition of your microbiome and change the message.
+By improving our hunger response, we don’t crave more and more.
 It’s not mind over matter, it’s gut over mind.

-- We have limits on carbs and targets for sodium (around 3.5g of sodium a day as you need more than the average american low-sodium guideline when you exercise and to keep metabolic health).
-Carbs are (mostly) kept under 60g a day, which is close to the keto range.
-We don’t rely on diet alone to produce ketones (i.e. this is not about nutritional ketosis) as we take a broader view of how ketones are produced (when you break fat).
-We get more fat broken and more ketones produces by giving our body a better platform (less Insulin) and better training protocols to produce that desired effect.
+- We have limits on carbs and targets for sodium.
+We aim for around 3.5g of sodium a day as you need more than the average american low-sodium guideline.
+You are sweating it out when you exercise and also to keep metabolic health.
+Carbs are generally kept under 60g a day, which is close to the keto range.
+We don’t rely on diet alone to produce ketones (i.e. this is not about nutritional ketosis).
+In fact, we take a broader view of how ketones are produced (when you break fat).
+If the desired effect is break fat, the breaking more fat is even better.
+We do it by giving our body a better platform (less Insulin) and better training protocols.

-- Beside carbs, the foods we choose should support our gut (prebiotic and probiotic / ideally organic veg / meat which wasn’t treated with anti-biotics as they pass on to us and can wipe off large portion of our microbiome).
+- Beside carbs, the foods we choose should support our gut.
+Think Prebiotic and probiotic / organic veg / meat which wasn’t treated with anti-biotics.
+Bad stuff that our food goes through often passes on to us and can wipe off large parts of our microbiome.

 - Fruits are allowed within the meals (at small quantity) and vegetables are a considerable part of your plate.